Ontario Pedestrian Accident Lawyers

 Where Pedestrian Accidents Commonly Occur

 Pedestrian accidents in Ontario frequently occur in high-traffic environments where vehicle and foot traffic intersect.
-In larger centres such as Mississauga, Vaughan, and Brampton, many collisions happen at busy intersections, during left-turnd, or along multi-lane arterial roads.
+In larger centres such as Mississauga, Vaughan, and Brampton, many collisions happen at busy intersections, during left-turns, or along multi-lane arterial roads.

 In growing regions such as Vaughan, Richmond Hill, and Barrie, pedestrian accidents are particularly common near commercial plazas, residential developments, and roadways experiencing increased traffic volume.